jhsu802701/tutorial-rails-omniauth/05-login_pro.md

 * In the development environment, it was necessary to set the environment variables in the .env file in order to allow you to login to your app with the OmniAuth services.
 In the production environment, you also need to set the environment variables.
 * Log into your Heroku account from your browser, go to your app, click on Settings, and click on "Reveal Config Vars".
 * Open the local .env file in your app.
 For each environment variable in the .env file, add it to your app with the associated value.
-* In your shell terminal, enter the command "heroku restart" to restart the Heroku server.
 * From your app's Heroku page, try to log in through Facebook.
 You'll be logged in, but the URL will show localhost instead of Heroku.
 Log out.
 * From your app's Heroku page, try to log in through GitHub.
 You won't be logged in, and the URL will show localhost instead of Heroku.
 * From your app's Heroku page, try to log in through Google.
 You'll be logged in, but the URL will show localhost instead of Heroku.
 Log out.